awsdocs/amazon-aurora-user-guide/doc_source/Aurora.MySQL56.EOL.md

 1. February 28, 2023 – After this time, we plan to automatically upgrade Aurora MySQL version 1 clusters to the default version of Aurora MySQL version 2 within a scheduled maintenance window that follows\.
 Restoring Aurora MySQL version 1 DB snapshots results in an automatic upgrade of the restored cluster to the default version of Aurora MySQL version 2 at that time\.

 Upgrading between major versions requires more extensive planning and testing than for a minor version\.
 The process can take substantial time\.
+For a detailed discussion of the v1\-to\-v2 upgrade process, see [Upgrade Amazon Aurora MySQL\-Compatible Edition version 1 \(with MySQL 5\.6 compatibility\)](http://aws.amazon.com/blogs/database/upgrade-amazon-aurora-mysql-compatible-edition-version-1-with-mysql-5-6-compatibility)\.

 After the upgrade is finished, you also might have follow\-up work to do\.
 For example, you might need to follow up due to differences in SQL compatibility, the way certain MySQL\-related features work, or parameter settings between the old and new versions\.

-To learn more about the methods, planning, testing, and troubleshooting of Aurora MySQL major version upgrades, be sure to thoroughly read [Upgrading the major version of an Aurora MySQL DB cluster](AuroraMySQL.Updates.MajorVersionUpgrade.md) \.
+To learn more about the methods, planning, testing, and troubleshooting of Aurora MySQL major version upgrades, be sure to thoroughly read [Upgrading the major version of an Aurora MySQL DB cluster](AuroraMySQL.Updates.MajorVersionUpgrade.md)\.

 ## Finding clusters affected by this end\-of\-life process<a name="find-cluster"></a>